shurrey/Blackboard-docsSite/learn/b2/best-practices/develop-using-maven-repository.md

 ---
 layout: post
 title: "Creating Database Objects with Building Blocks"
-purple-text-title: "Creating Database Objects with Building Blocks"
+purple-text-title: ""
 categories: Learn b2
 id: learn-b2-bp-dev-using-maven
 author: Scott Hurrey
 ---

+# Creating Database Objects with Building Blocks

 As Blackboard shifts to a more modular delivery model, with more features delivered as Building Blocks at regular intervals, the importance of having a repository of build objects and documentation has never been more important.